carvel-dev/carvel-community/proposals/imgpkg/003-copy-bundles-with-rename/Readme.md

 - Copy command
     - `-c filename` and `--configuration filename` provide the configuration to select a strategy
+    - `--dry-run` outputs the copy strategy and the new OCI Images location without executing the copy

 API Implementation:
 At this point in time the user can only select a Copy Strategy that will apply to all OCI Images in the Bundle